 - My Career: career planning tools and information, self-assessment and other tools to help you plan your career.

 To help you keep connected with your colleagues, we have weekly all-staff meetings online, team meetings and regular all-staff meetings (some are in person, and some are virtual).
 We also use the usual tools to help, including softphones, Zoom and Microsoft Teams.

 Learning and development

 We place a high value on developing skills and expertise to support you in your role and beyond.
-We have a learning and development framework.
-Examples of training we've offered include:
+We have a learning & development framework to support this which offers amongst other things:

-- Technical skills courses linked to your job, such as software training, copywriting and event planning
+- Technical skills courses, linked to your job e.g., software training, copy writing, event planning

-- Informal 'snack and learn 'drop-in training sessions to help you get to know about us and the sector we operate in
+- Informal ‘Lunch and Learn ‘drop-in training sessions to help you get to know about us and the sector we operate in

-- Access to all of our short courses and conferences, helping you understand the fundraising sector and meet those working there.
-You are able (with your manager's agreement) to do any of our professional training courses or qualifications.
+- Access to our own professional development short courses and conferences, helping you understand the fundraising sector and meet those working in it

 Social & well-being activities